July 1st, 2019 - 3 min read

 to add the repository that is the base of your fork as upstream.

-Next run git pull upstream master to pull every remote change on master.
-If nothing changed you'll get the prompt Already up to date..
+to pull every remote change on master.
+If nothing changed you'll get the prompt Already up to date.

-Sometimes you'd like to access a remote fork so you can have a look at a specific branch.
 To enable this we have to add the fork by adding it as a remote by running the command git remote add fork-username git@github.com:<username

-You can name the remote however you like but I'm usually prefixing it with fork- but just the username would be also OK.
+You can name the remote however you like but I'm usually prefixing it with fork-

-Now as we're having the new remote we can run git fetch fork-username.
 This will load all details from the remote so we can check out the branches.
 The branches will be listed during fetch.

-So if you'd like to work on a branch from the remote you can create a new local branch by running git checkout -b local-branch fork-username/branch-name.
+So if you'd like to work on a branch from the remote you can create a new local branch by running git checkout -b local-branch fork-username/branch-name

-After this, the checked-out branch local-branch will track the remote branch fork-username/branch-name.
-Updating the branch will work with git pull but git push may not work because that depends on the access right to the fork.
+may not work because that depends on the access right to the fork.

-If you'd like to push the new branch to your fork you can call git push -u origin.
+.
 That will change tracking to origin and you can now create a PR from this remote branch to the branch of the fork.

 If you're doing many PR reviews it can become cumbersome to add every fork to your local repo.